 When diseases are the talk of the century, even though it’s still only the first part of the century, people will talk about anything as the cause.
 The most frequent cause is genetic mutation.
-When people say genetic mutation, they often mean artificial mutations of plants and other food sources.
+Natural mutations, though not very frequent, are often unpredictable and surprising; it is far more interesting and relaxing to bet online with https://bonuscodeindia.com/bet365/.
+But when people say genetic mutation, they often mean artificial mutations of plants and other food sources.
 Animals are usually fed with various food sources, many of which are believed to be genetically modified.
 This is often believed to be the cause of various diseases and problems, most of which have started occurring in the modern world.
 Is this something we should fear or embrace?
 It depends.

 What is a Genetic Mutation?